 By this point, Doe was 15 weeks pregnant, and Texas bans abortion after 20 weeks except when the pregnant person’s life is in danger or the fetus has a severe anomaly.
 This meant there was a very real danger the court’s decision would force Doe to carry the pregnancy to term against her will.
 The judge who authored this decision was none other than the future Supreme Court Justice Brett Kavanaugh.

-Knowing time was of the essence, the ACLU appealed the decision to the full appeals court.
+Knowing time was of the essence, the ACLU made an appeal to the full appeals court.

 While she waited for her abortion, the shelter staff severely mistreated Doe.
 They “harangued” her about her decision to terminate the pregnancy, some even asking her what she planned to name the baby.

-When Doe was found to be pregnant, the staff did not allow her to exercise or go on group excursions with her peers.
+When the staff found out Doe was pregnant, the staff did not allow her to exercise or go on group excursions with her peers.
 When she said she wanted to terminate the pregnancy, the shelter assigned a staff member to follow Doe around and stay with her at all times.

-Doe was also forced to undergo additional sonograms, all of them medically unnecessary and intended to shame her and pressure her into changing her mind.
+The staff also forced Doe to undergo additional sonograms, all of them medically unnecessary and intended to shame her and pressure her into changing her mind.

-Worst of all, the shelter forced Doe to call her abusive parents and tell them she was pregnant.
-This was despite Doe’s disclosure that when her older sister had become pregnant out of wedlock, her parents beat her with cables and firewood until she miscarried.
+Worst of all, they pressured Doe to call her abusive parents and tell them she was pregnant.
+When she refused, federal officials did so for her, despite her having a judicial bypass.
+Doe didn’t want her parents to know about the pregnancy because when her older sister became pregnant out of wedlock, her parents beat her with cables and firewood until she miscarried.
 When Doe had tried to intervene, they beat her too.

 “To force someone to get on the phone and speak to their abuser is itself abuse,” Susan Hays, one of the attorneys working on Doe’s behalf, told the Texas Observer.
 “Her parents treated her like property, and now the United States is treating her like property.”

 However, Doe’s court-appointed representative, Rochelle Garza, later testified before the Senate Judiciary Committee that “ despite this unbearable treatment, Jane was strong.
-She wanted to stand up for her rights, and she was determined not to be forced to carry the pregnancy to term against her will.
+She wanted to stand up for her rights.
+She was determined not to be forced to carry the pregnancy to term against her will.
 And we were not going to allow a young woman to be abused this way.”